kstenerud/compact-float/compact-float-specification.md

 ### Infinity

-Infinity is encoded using an [extended exponent RVLQ](#extended-exponent-rvlq), encoding the exponent value `-0`.
+Infinity is encoded using an [extended exponent](#extended-exponent) that encodes the exponent value `-0`.
 The significand sign field determines whether it's positive or negative infinity.

-    10000000 00000010 = [80 02] = +infinity
+    10000010 00000000 = [82 00] = +infinity
-    10000000 00000011 = [80 03] = -infinity
+    10000011 00000000 = [83 00] = -infinity

 ### NaN

-NaN (not-a-number) is encoded using an [extended exponent RVLQ](#extended-exponent-rvlq), encoding the exponent value `0`.
+NaN (not-a-number) is encoded using an [extended exponent](#extended-exponent) that encodes the exponent value `0`.
 The significand sign field determines whether it's a quiet or signaling NaN:

     10000000 00000000 = [80 00] = Quiet NaN
-    10000000 00000001 = [80 01] = Signaling NaN
+    10000001 00000000 = [81 00] = Signaling NaN